-Our SGPs include express reference to the obligation of suppliers to be able to demonstrate, as a minimum, their compliance with our Supplier Guiding Principles and with the eight Core Conventions of the International Labour Organization if these set higher standards than local law
+Our SGPs include express reference to the obligation of suppliers to be able to demonstrate, as a minimum, their compliance with our Supplier Guiding Principles (SGPs) and with the eight Core Conventions of the International Labour Organization if these set higher standards than local law.
 They also include a clear prohibition of slavery, forced labour, child labour, and human trafficking.
 In 2020, we made an update to the SGPs, adding a provision that creates an explicit prohibition of any form of recruitment fees.
 Our SGPs are communicated to our entire supply base, and all suppliers are contractually required to comply with them.

-In 2021, we registered approximately 3,250 new suppliers.
-All agreed to adhere to our Supplier Guiding Principles, as has been the case with new suppliers since 2015.
+Excluding Egypt where data is still not available, we registered around 3.010 new suppliers in 2022.
+All agreed to adhere to our Supplier Guidina Principles, as has been the case with new suppliers since 2015.